-Equipment Needed: Enclosed Leather Shoes
+Equipment Needed: Enclosed Leather Shoes and a scrap book

 This course will equip the students with skills that will enable them to seek employment in the building and construction industry, however, the skills learnt will be applicable to any of the trades i.e. carpentry, joinery, welding and sheet metal work.